-The travel industry is a growing one, and the number of job opportunities is varied and plentiful.
-Career opportunities are available in areas such as travel agencies, holiday representatives, customer service in hotels and hospitality, or working on the rail network or at airports.
-Those students who are successful to merit or distinction standard on Level 2 and have gained one of either English or Maths GCSE with at least 90% attendance throughout the year, can progress on to Level 3 Travel and Tourism.
-Students who have successfully completed this programme have gone on to work at visitor attractions, travel agents and in hospitality.
+Those students who are successful to merit or distinction standard on Level 2 and have gained one of either English or maths GCSE Grade 4, with at least 90% attendance throughout the year, can progress on to Level 3 Travel and Tourism.

 What will I be learning?

-Compulsory units on the programme are Customer Service, Cruise Industry, Hospitality within Travel and Tourism, UK Visitor Attractions, employment within Travel and Tourism and Travel Agencies
+Compulsory units on the programme are Customer Service, Hospitality within Travel and Tourism, UK airports and Airlines, Careers within Travel and Tourism and Travel Agencies

 Work experience will be carried out over two weeks and will be undertaken in local travel/hospitality related businesses.
 Staff on the course and in our work experience team will help you find your placement.